tonyg/js-nacl/BUILDING.md

    runs the test suite using node.js.

- - `make clean`: removes generated Javascript, but does not remove the unpacked and pre-processed `nacl` tarball contents.
+ - `make clean`: removes generated Javascript, but does not remove the unpacked and pre-processed `libsodium` tarball contents.

- - `make veryclean`: as `make clean`, but also removes the `subnacl` directory and the contents of the `nacl` tarball.
+ - `make veryclean`: as `make clean`, but also removes the contents of the `libsodium` tarball.

  - `make all`: performs all the build steps.